Paleoarchean: Continental development

-Artist's impression of what Vaalbara may have looked like.

 A map of the Barberton Greenstone Belt in southern Africa.

 Similarities between the Barberton Greenstone Belt in the Kaapvaal craton and the eastern part of the Pilbara Craton indicate that the two formations were once joined as part of the supercontinent Vaalbara, one of Earth's earliest supercontinents.
 Both cratons formed at the beginning of the Paleoarchean era.
 While some paleomagnetic data suggests that they were connected during the Paleoarchean era, it is possible that Vaalbara did not form until the Mesoarchean or Neoarchean eras.

 It is also unclear whether there was any exposed land during the Paleoarchean era.
 Although several Paleoarchean formations such as the Dresser Formation, the Josefsdal Chert, and the Mendon Formation show some evidence of being above the surface, over 90 percent of Archean continental crust has been destroyed, making the existence of exposed land practically impossible to confirm or deny.
 It is likely that during the Paleoarchean era, there was a large amount of continental crust, but it was still underwater and would not emerge until later in the Archean era.
 Hotspot islands may have been the only exposed land at the time.

 Due to a much hotter mantle and an elevated oceanic geothermal gradient compared to the present day, plate tectonics in its modern form did not exist during the Paleoarchean.
 Instead, a model of "flake tectonics" has been proposed for this era of geologic time.
 According to this model, instead of normal subduction of oceanic plates, extensively silicified upper oceanic crust delaminated from lower oceanic crust and was deposited in a manner similar to ophiolites from the later Proterozoic and Phanerozoic eons.